-We invite parents in North London, Woodside Park area, to join us in an Open Day, Saturday 23 September, from 11am.
+Families in North London looking for nursery places come January 2018 are invited to join us in an Open Day, Saturday 18 November, from 11am.

 In our Open Days and in communications with parents, we are often asked whether Unity Montessori will accept registrations from families applying to the 30-hour free childcare funding program to be launched in September this year.
 The following quote is quite pertinent to illustrate our position: